VivekBhurke/VivekBhurke/readme.md

 <hr>
 <h3 align="center">About Me</h3>
 <p align="center">
   I'm a creative soul who loves capturing moments and turning them into art.
 My passion for photography drives me to explore new techniques and continuously improve my skills.
+Besides photography, I'm a computer science student who loves diving into new technologies and programming languages.
 </p>

 <hr>